OndrejKuchta/stream-proxy/README.md

 ##Configuration
 Configuration is through XML file, where you have to specify streaming_port (80) and all Icecast streams that you want to proxy.
-This file has to be accessible somewhere online (HTTP server), because all your Proxy instances will use it.
+This file has to be accessible somewhere online (HTTP server), because all your proxy instances will use it.

 **Do not forget** to change the URL in StreamProxy.js (line 25) for accessing the XML file
 ```